 Now that we've explained how to recover deleted photos on Android, the next step is to prevent this situation from happening again.
 To do this, we recommend using an app such as Google Photos or OneDrive.
 Below, we use the example of Google Photos that lets you automate the process of backing up your photos.

 While Google Photos recently came up with a cap on the amount of photos you can store for free, we still think it is a good option even with its paid plans just because of its sheer simplicity.
 As of now, you can use 15GB of storage allocated to you (shared with other services tied to your Google account) for storing photos.
 To make sure you have turned this option on, perform the following steps:

 - On your Android phone, open Google Photos.

 - At the top right, tap your account profile photo.

-- Select Photos settings and then Back up & sync.
+- Tap on Back up & sync.

 Read this for a complete guide on how to use Google Photos.

 - Also check: How to backup messages and photos on WhatsApp

 Well, that sums up our guide on how to recover deleted photos on Android devices.
 Have you had any disastrous data loss accidents before?
 What did you do to recover deleted photos on Android?
 Tell us in the comments.

 This article was revised in February 2022.
 Older comments have been retained.